Wednesday, June 12, 2024

 After one concert I mentioned to Shirley that I would love an opportunity to sing the Verdi “Requiem.”
 She listened, said not a word.
 Two years later I received a call that she had programmed the “Requiem” and invited me to be the mezzo soloist.
 Arriving a few days before the concert, magical rehearsals with sympathetic colleague soloists, the chorus and orchestra made that glorious music come alive in performances.
 Forever in my heart’s memory will be Shirley drenched in sweat letting that hushed ending echo through the church.
 She stood absolutely still allowing the moment of silence ... to be.

-After Shirley retired from the Acadia Choral Society, we stayed in touch speaking every 3 weeks to a month.
+After Shirley retired from the Acadia Choral Society, we stayed in touch speaking every 3 to 4 weeks.
 We shared a love for nature with Shirley giving us a “critter” report from her home in the country.
 The occasional bear sauntered through her yard during the summer, deer appeared year round, a red fox visited and every variety of birds ate at her feeders.
 Living in the country suited Shirley.
 She hated cities with all the crowding and cars.
 She did make two trips to attend the Metropolitan Opera for a performance of “Don Giovanni” and “Orfeo ed Euridice.”
 She loved the performances but hurried back to her beloved Maine.

 After much teasing from Dan to at least consider him for a soloist position, at an after party she made Dan “audition” for her.
 Poor Dan taken by surprise sang a little Mozart melody he knew….he didn’t know the words just the melody.
 Great roars of laughter and Dan came to realize….he wasn’t going to be hired as soloist!